- China Tours +

 - Day Tours

-If Hong Kong is the gateway to China, then Shenzhen is the necessary front porch.
-Just 30 years ago, Shenzhen was a small town by the sea.
+Shenzhen is adjacent to Hong Kong on the Mainland China border.
+It has flourished in this favorable location and become the Mainland's 'coolest city'.
+Just 30 years ago, Shenzhen was a small seaside town.
 Now it's one of China's biggest and most important cities.

 The theme parks are not world class like Hong Kong's.
-Not really worth a special trip, they might be a fun option if you have kids, clustered just north of Shenzhen Bay around the Window of the World stop on Line 1 of the metro.
+Though not worth a special trip, they are a fun option if you have kids.
+They are clustered just north of Shenzhen Bay around the Window of the World stop on Line 1 of the metro.

 Ping An IFC: It is the world's 4th tallest building and China's second tallest, with a world-class observation deck at 550 meters (1,804 feet), and the world's second highest luxury hotel.